|

 Research

 My research objective is motivated by my background in aerospace and robotics.
-Aerospace regulations emphasize on safety and reliability, whereas in robotics the primary goal is full autonomy, perhaps at the cost of repeatability or robustness.
-My research goal is to combine the philosophies of the two fields that I'm passionate about — aerospace and robotics — to investigate robot autonomy with guaranteed safety and reliability, thus enabling robots to operate in complex, dynamic, and uncertain real-world settings.
+Aerospace regulations emphasize on safety and reliability, whereas in robotics the primary goal is full autonomy.
+My research goal is to combine the philosophies of the two fields that I'm passionate about — to investigate robot autonomy with guaranteed safety, reliability and repeatability.

 Journal and Conference Publications